atlanhq/camelot/docs/index.rst

      -l, --log                 Log to file.
      -o, --output <directory>  Output directory.
      -M, --cmargin <cmargin>   Char margin.
-Chars closer than cmargin are grouped together to form a word. [default: 2.0] -L, --lmargin <lmargin>   Line margin.
+Chars closer than cmargin are grouped together to form a word. [default: 1.0] -L, --lmargin <lmargin>   Line margin.
 Lines closer than lmargin are grouped together to form a textbox. [default: 0.5] -W, --wmargin <wmargin>   Word margin.
 Insert blank spaces between chars if distance between words is greater than word margin. [default: 0.1]
+     -J, --split_text          Split text lines if they span across multiple cells.
+     -K, --flag_size           Flag substring if its size differs from the whole string.
+                               Useful for super and subscripts.
-     -S, --print-stats         List stats on the parsing process.
+     -X, --print-stats         List stats on the parsing process.
-     -T, --save-stats          Save stats to a file.
+     -Y, --save-stats          Save stats to a file.
-     -X, --plot <dist>         Plot distributions. (page,all,rc)
+     -Z, --plot <dist>         Plot distributions. (page,all,rc)

     camelot methods:
      lattice  Looks for lines between data.